Adam101k/Boids-Bird-Like-Objects/README.md

 2. Alignment
 3. Cohesion

-# How things get complicated
+# Early Implementation
-After implementing the previously mentioned rules, we get a semi-functional boid.
+After we apply all of the previously mentioned rules, we get a semi-functional boid.
 While not overtly intelligent, it can handle the basic stimuli of the outside world and dynamically adapt to what's around it.
 However, it's important to note that all the internal calculations a Boid does are multiplied tenfold once you have an entire flock active.
-This is because the CPU must constantly check every frame for changes to adjust the Boid's local movement.
-Additionally, with the current method we're using, there's also an additional obstacle check where raycasts are sent out every frame to see any nearby obstacles and to adapt that Boid's local path if there are any.
+The CPU must constantly check every frame for changes to adjust the Boid's local movement.
+Additionally, with the current method we're using, there's also an additional obstacle check where raycasts are sent out every frame to see any nearby obstacles and to adapt that Boid's local path, if any.
 This CPU bottleneck must be addressed to have these Boids be useable at higher numbers. </br>
 <div align="center">
  <img src="Images/BoidObstacleView.png" width="750">
 </div>